 Defining visual characteristics of San Benito County include agricultural croplands, c. rangelands, rolling hills, open spaces, historic towns and mining sites, and views of the central Coast Range Mountains.
 According to the General Plan EIR, buildout of the General Plan would lead to urban development and other activities that could substantially degrade the existing visual character or quality of the County and its surroundings.
 The General Plan EIR identified Mitigation Measures AES-3a and AES-3b, which restrict development on hillsides and require that new development appears complementary to existing rural or low intensity land uses through the use of vegetative screening and topography and that development be appropriate to the setting by appearing similar to existing uses in the vicinity (General Plan EIR pp. 5-46-5-47).
-These mitigation measures are reflected in General Plan Policies NCR-8.9, NCR-8.11, and NCR-8.12 (General Plan EIR, p.
-5-46).
-Additionally, Goal NCR-8 requires the preservation of visual qualities and the character of its communities and rural landscape (General Plan EIR, p.
+These mitigation measures are reflected in General Plan Policies NCR-8.9, NCR-8.11 (General Plan EIR p.
+5-32), and NCR-8.12 (General Plan EIR p 5-46).
+Additionally, Goal NCR-8 requires the preservation of visual qualities and the character of its communities and rural landscape (General Plan EIR p.
 5-29).
 The General Plan EIR found that implementation of General Plan goals and policies and these mitigation measures would reduce degradation of the existing visual character or quality of public views of to less than significant (General Plan EIR p.
 5-46).

-The Livestock 101 area was not identified as a Commercial Regional Node in the General Plan at the time the General Plan EIR was prepared, however the Highway 101 and State Route 156 node located approximately half a mile from the Livestock 101 node was considered.
+Commercial Regional nodes were identified in the General Plan and Commercial Regional development was analyzed as part of the General Plan EIR.
 The C-3 District code limits development capacity within the nodes and provides supplemental development standards to ensure preservation of rural scenic character.
-Consistent with General Plan Goal NCR-8, which requires the preservation of attractive visual qualities of scenic vistas and corridors (General Plan EIR p.
-5-46), Section 25.16.077 (C) requires building design and placement to emphasize compatibility with adjacent rural uses and be clustered where feasible, preservation of views of the western tree line from U.S. Highway 101 and requires the screening of structures in the southeast corner of the site from U.S. Highway 101 by native vegetation.
-The code additionally provides standards for lighting (Section 25.16.069), architecture (Section 25.16.065), restrictions on signage (Section 25.16.068), and grading limitations and landscaping standards (Section 25.16.070).
-Any development within the C-3 node would remain subject to General Plan goals, policies (including Plan Policies NCR-8.9, NCR-8.11, and NCR-8.12, which reflect Mitigation Measures AES-3a and AES-3b), and actions promoting high-quality design, as well as to the County's design review process, and additional development standards identified within the code to reduce the potential for scenic impacts at Livestock 101 associated with future development.
-The proposed Livestock 101 C-3 node would not result in greater visual degradation than that previously identified in the General Plan EIR.
+General Plan Goal NCR-8, requires the preservation of attractive visual qualities of scenic vistas and corridors (General Plan EIR p.
+5-46).
+The code additionally provides standards for lighting (Section 25.16.069), architecture (Section 25.16.065), restrictions on signage (25.16.068), and grading limitations and landscaping standards (Section 25.16.070).
+Any development within the C-3 nodes would remain subject to General Plan goals, policies (including Plan Policies NCR-8.9, NCR-8.11, and NCR-8.12, which reflect Mitigation Measures AES-3a and AES-3b), and actions promoting high-quality design, as well as to the County's design review process, and additional development standards identified within the code to reduce the potential for scenic impacts.
+The C-3 District would not result in greater visual degradation than that previously identified in the General Plan EIR.